 The swivel floor nozzle is meant to make it easier to move around furniture, but it actually makes the weight harder to balance.
 It feels lopsided and would benefit from an option to lock it into place.

-The bagless design also puts more weight at the top of the vacuum cleaner, adding to the overall strain to keep it in a straight line.
-Even the long 10m power cord has a tedious manual rewind.
+The bagless design also puts more weight on the top of the vacuum cleaner, adding to the overall strain to keep it in a straight line.
+Even the long 10m power cord has a tedious manual rewind, although we probably wouldn’t expect an automatic rewind function from such a budget vacuum.

 On the upside, Hoover has included a useful sliding vent for adapting suction.
 Lowering the suction makes it easier to push the vac around, but reduces the cleaning power (and the vacuum still requires some effort to push on thick carpets.)